Continual Robot Skill and Task Learning via Dialogue: Limitations

 \section{Limitations}

 We present an approach to teach skills to robots using techniques from active learning and continual learning while using language as a modality to query and reason over the skills known to the agent.
-We acknowledge that we need to conduct a wider user study with more subjects over a larger number of cooking tasks using our approach.
-The turn-taking in our framework is tightly controlled, and not dynamic.
-Our ACT-LoRA approach while being sample efficient has been observed to have issues with heterogeneous demonstrations.
-We also want to compare such continual learning approaches with pre-trained policy approaches such as RT~\cite{brohan2023rt1} to scale up the policy learning approach while maintaining sample efficiency allowing for novice users to personalize skills for their robots.
+As with any research this is a process of continual improvement.
+With that in mind here are our limitations for each part of our methodology.